terabyte128/tophack.js/readme.md

 A small set of GreaseMonkey hacks to make TopHat better.
 Currently includes:
 - Notifications for new questions
+- Notifications for new slides

+**Not guaranteed to work on anything besides Mac OS X, uses Safari's Notification API**

 ### Installation
 1. Create a new userscript in GreaseMonkey (or JS Blocker, if you're using Safari) with the following contents: